xyephy/sv2-tp/src/test/README.md

 The directory path is created if necessary.
 Specifying this argument also causes the data directory not to be removed after the last test.
-This is useful for looking at what the test wrote to `debug.log` after it completes, for example.
+This is useful for looking at what the test wrote to `sv2-debug.log` after it completes, for example.
 (The directory is removed at the start of the next test run, so no leftover state is used.)